 Vibrio vulnificus is a bacterium which normally lives in warm seawater and can cause disease in people who eat contaminated seafood or those who have an open wound that is exposed to seawater.
-V vulnificus infection is relatively rare, but probably under-reported.
+V. vulnificus infection is relatively rare, but is probably under-reported.

 Ingestion of contaminated seafood